gemc/docs/webPage/source/documentation/releases/roadmap.rst

 - Support for **proMC** format for event generation.

-- GUI improvements:
+- Redesign Generator Tab

-   - culling options combobox.
+- Culling options combobox.

-   - move timewindow to general generator tab - make all other the same.
+- Splash Screen library

-- bring splash screen out of util - general library.
+- Pop up window for detector description

 GEMC 2.7
 --------

-- overimposing magnetic fields
+- Overimposing magnetic fields

-- Multihit TDC.
+- Multihit TDC

 - Change identifier class to touchable.
   Have the vector<id> inside it, instead of passing vectors of identifier.